sustcsonglin/flash-linear-attention/README.md

 ## Citation
-If you find this repo useful, please consider citing our works:
+If you find this repository helpful, please cite our work:
 ```bib
 @software{yang2024fla,
   title  = {FLA: A Triton-Based Library for Hardware-Efficient Implementations of Linear Attention Mechanism},